anubhabghosh/genhmm/README.md

   - "n_states_min": No. of minimum number of states in the HMM
   - "n_states_max": No. of maximum number of states in the HMM
 - For setting model specific parameters, the relevant dictionary must be modified.
 For simulating Gaussian mixture model based HMM, change the parameters under `"GMM"`.
 Whereas for normalizing flow based mixture models, modify the parameters associated with `"Net"` for RealNVP based HMM (referred to as NVP-HMM) and `"GLOW_Net"` for Glow based HMM (referred to as Glow-HMM)
+- For running the NVP-HMM, edit the Makefile while being present in the *experiment folder* to set the value of the variable `model` to `gen`.
+For running GMM-HMM, `model=gmm` and similarly for Glow-HMM set `model=glow`.

 ### Running the training on clean data as well as evaluation on clean data

 The number of epochs (`nepochs`) is here number of checkpoints.
 One checkpoint consist of multiple expectation maximization steps, which you can configure at *default.json*.
 To run the training of `genHMM` on 2 classes out of 39 classes and during 10 checkpoints, with two distributed jobs, run:
 ```
 $ make j=2 nclasses=2 totclasses=39 nepochs=10